Blincyto (Blinatumomab / MT103)

-The European Medicines Agency (EMEA) granted orphan drug designation to blinatumomab for the treatment of chronic lymphocytic leukaemia (CLL) and mantle cell lymphoma.
-In July 2009, the EMEA also granted orphan drug designation to blinatumomab for the treatment of ALL.
+The European Medicines Agency (EMA) granted orphan drug designation to blinatumomab for the treatment of chronic lymphocytic leukaemia and mantle cell lymphoma.
+In July 2009, the EMA also granted orphan drug designation to blinatumomab for the treatment of ALL.

-The FDA initially granted full approved to the drug to treat patients with Philadelphia chromosome (Ph)-negative and -positive relapsed or refractory positive B-cell precursor ALL in July 2017.
+In July 2017, the FDA initially granted full approval to the drug to treat patients with Philadelphia chromosome (Ph) negative and positive relapsed or refractory positive B-cell precursor ALL.

 Lymphoma is a form of blood cancer that arises in the lymphatic system.
 In lymphoma, lymphocytes start reproducing in an abnormal manner, pile up and gather in some parts of the lymphatic system such as the lymph nodes.
 The affected lymphocytes lose their infection-fighting capabilities, making them vulnerable to infection.

 Although the exact causes of lymphoma are still unknown, several factors have been linked to an increased risk of developing lymphoma.
-These factors include age, infection with HIV, medical conditions weakening the immune system, exposure to toxic chemicals, and genetics.
-However, it is unclear as to what role these factors play in the development of lymphoma.
+These factors include age, infection with human immunodeficiency virus (HIV), medical conditions weakening the immune system, exposure to toxic chemicals, and genetics.
+It is unclear, however, as to what role these factors play in the development of lymphoma.

-According to the National Cancer Institute, approximately 5,960 people in the US will be diagnosed with ALL in 2018 out of which approximately 1,470 will die from the disease.
+According to the National Cancer Institute, around 5,960 people in the US will be diagnosed with ALL in 2018.
+Of these, around 1,470 will die from the disease.

-The FDA’s previous approval was based on a single-arm clinical trial, in which the efficacy of Blincyto® was studied in 86 patients with Philadelphia chromosome-positive ALL based on the achievement of undetectable minimal residual disease (MRD) method that could detect at least one cancer cell in 10,000 cells in the bone marrow after treatment with one cycle of Blincyto®.
+The FDA’s previous approval was based on a single-arm clinical trial, which studied Blincyto’s efficacy in 86 patients with Philadelphia chromosome-positive ALL based on the achievement of an undetectable minimal residual disease (MRD) method.
+This method could detect at least one cancer cell in 10,000 cells in the bone marrow after treatment with one cycle of Blincyto.

-A total of 70 patients achieved undetectable MRD and nearly 50% of patients remained alive and in remission for up to 22.3 months.
-Additionally, haematological relapse-free survival was also evaluated during the study.
+A total of 70 patients achieved undetectable MRD and almost 50% of patients remained alive and in remission for up to 22.3 months.
+Haematological relapse-free survival was also evaluated during the study.

-The most common side effects reported in patients during the clinical trial include infections, fever, headache, infusion-related reactions, neutropenia, anaemia, low levels of platelets, neutropenia, and fever.
+The most common side effects reported in patients during the clinical trial include infections, fever, headache, infusion-related reactions, neutropenia, anaemia, low levels of platelets, neutropaenia and fever.

-The safety profile of Blincyto® in 405 adult patients with Ph-negative relapsed or refractory B-cell precursor ALL was studied in a Phase III randomised, open-label, active-controlled clinical study (Phase III TOWER study).
+Blincyto’s safety profile in 405 adult patients with Ph-negative relapsed or refractory B-cell precursor ALL was studied in TOWER, a Phase III randomised, open-label, active-controlled clinical study.

-Blicyto showed significant improvement in median overall survival (OS) compared to standard of care (SOC) chemotherapy during the study.
-The median OS of patients receiving Blincyto® was 7.7 months as compared to only four months for those on chemotherapy.
+The drug showed significant improvement in median overall survival (OS) compared to standard-of-care chemotherapy during the study.
+The median OS of patients receiving Blincyto was 7.7 months, compared with only four months for those on chemotherapy.